jo-kyr/Role-Playing-Game/my_report/README.md

 #### Build, Run, Distribute
 In order to share the game, I built the main scene in WebGL and uploaded the Build, Template Data and index files to GitHub.

+# Conclusion
+Overall, this project was a great first experience with game design and Unity.
+The deliverables dissected the process into smaller steps, which made it easier to focus on each task without getting overwhelmed.
+During this project, my main goal was to learn the basic mechanics of game developement.
+Now that I believe I have chieved that, if I were to further develope this project in the future, I would like to make it a more immersive and challenging experience.
+Firstly, I would design my own charcters and graphic elements, for a more seamless aesthetic.
+Secondly, I would add more weapons and melee attacks that the player can unlock throughout the game.
+Thirdly, I would design more complex levels, with elements of puzzle solving.
+Last but not least, I would create a story that the player can unveil while playing the game.

 # Sources